tjamesmac/flash/README.md

 - CI/CD (docker, github actions etc)
 - Help with system design
 - Include a flash card function
-- Deploy to Azure because the cosmo nosql is free && app engine equivalent is free
+- Deploy to Azure because app engine equivalent is free
+- Database of mongodb atlas not cosmo - cosmo needs a windows environment to use locally

 TODO:

 - Read about Deploying to Azure.
 - This means finding out how to integrate github repo so I dont have to stick my code in there
+- Make a multistage docker file so I can separate my dev and prod environments
+- The dev environment needs to spin up a local copy of MongoDB
+- The prod envionrment needs to connect to the cloud atlas db

 Tasks:
 Go a step further